Man Up | Ep. 186 • May 23, 2017

 When I say there’s two immature people and they will never succeed in the relationship, one of the things that will sabotage them in is the insecurity on both people’s parts.
 And the thing is, you think you are not insecure when you win.
 Like, you’re making a lot of money now, you’ve got girls or whatever it is that you consider to be your source of validation, something outside of yourself, of course.
 And when that is coming at you, you feel good.
 You feel on Cloud 9 or this will continue for years and years as it did for me.

 And for every success you have, you get that ego boost and you think you are awesome.
-But in fact, it’s deep insecurity because your ego, your validation, your strength, your sense of self-esteem still rests in these things outside your control; when you no longer have them, you collapse and crash, and now you realize that you are actually deeply insecure, and that’s why you are so desperate to get those things.
+But in fact, it’s deep insecurity because your ego, your validation, your strength, your sense of self-esteem still rests in these things that are outside your control; when you no longer have them, you collapse and crash, and now you realize that you are actually deeply insecure, and that’s why you are so desperate to get those things.
 So, a lot of the world, they valorize people who have money, and status especially, and people who have money and status look at that like – the 3% of people or the 1% of people who have those things look at people who are striving to get these and put these things on a pedestal.

 I mean, I’m talking to other people who are watching this, right?
 And then of course, when that gets attacked because she withdraws her attention and affection for three to four days, he sulks as a result.
 And then he comes back – and then she comes back with revenge, he fights back with, “Are you cheating on me?”
 And so, the whole thing escalates and falls apart.
 Okay, and then he goes a step further out of his deep insecurity and his fear – insecurity always comes from a deep fear – and the fear is that you are not good enough, and that you are not good enough to be loved.